ut-amrl/coda-devkit/docs/DATA_REPORT.md

 Unknown         (Occlusion Status is Unknown, object is not in view of image)
 ```

 Objects will have the same instance ID within each contiguous sequence as long as they do not exit in the point cloud scan for more than 30 frames (3 seconds).
 For deformable objects like pedestrians, we identify when the bounding box for the object is largest and fix the bounding box size for the duration that it is tracked.
 We define 56 object classes and divide them into nine parent object classes.
+For the object detection task, we only use 53 object classes as 3 do not have labels.
+We provide a standardized object class to class ID mapping in the coda-devkit [here](https://github.com/ut-amrl/coda-devkit/blob/main/helpers/constants.py).

 <p align="center">
   <img src="./object_list.png" width="100%">
 </p>

 Each 3D bounding box is annotated with respect to the ego-LiDAR frame and follow the right hand convention.

 ```
 3D bounding box coordinate system.